blynkkk/blynk-library/docs/Troubleshooting.md

 You can also use spare Hardware serial ports or SoftwareSerial for debug output (you will need an adapter to connect to it with your PC).

-**WARNING : enabling debug mode will slowdown your hardware processing speed up to 10 times**.
+**Note:** enabling debug mode will slowdown your hardware processing speed up to 10 times.

 ### P.S.